Who is protected against psychological harassement under the Act respecting labour standards?

 - It obliges employers to prevent psychological harassment and resolve situations of psychological harassment brought to their attention.

 The employer must take steps to prevent psychological harassment.
-For example, she can designate someone to deal with these problems, put into place a mutual respect policy and have an internal procedure to investigate complaints of psychological harassment.
+For example, the employer must put into place a policy to prevent psychological harassment and an internal procedure for handling complaints of psychological harassment.
+The employer can also name a resource person responsible for dealing with these problems.

 Settling Problem Situations